reyanzaman/Palta-Questions-v1/README.md

-# Getting Started with Question Based Learning Through Palta Questions
+# Getting Started with Query Based Access To Neurons Through Palta Questions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).